deneshkumarmn/ds/_pages/about.md

 I hold a Master's degree specializing in Data Science and stay committed to continuous learning, staying updated with the latest trends in data profession.
 I’m super enthusiastic about learning new technologies and how these can be best used in my job!
 I often gravitate towards project making me think out of the box and am always up for any new and exciting opportunities coming my way.

-Oh, and also, I’m a HUGE cricket fan also I love white water kayaking and Ice climbing.
+Oh, and also, I love playing chess also I love white water kayaking and Ice climbing.
 I have recently summit mount Algonquin Peak (Second largest peak in east cost).
 Hit me up if you want to talk sports, adventure, machine learning, data engineering, or anything fun in life! :)
 <br> <br>
 # Education
 -----